maskaravivek/maskaravivek/README.md

 ### Hi there 👋

-I am currently pursuing my Masters in Computer Science from Arizona State University and am working part-time as a Student Research at the [Luminosity Lab, ASU](https://theluminositylab.com/).
+I recently completed my Masters in Computer Science from Arizona State University and am working as a Software Engineer at JP Morgan with the [Onyx](https://www.jpmorgan.com/onyx/index) team.
 Prior to joining ASU, I worked as a Senior Software Engineer at [Zeta, Directi](https://zeta.tech/) with the Express payments division for over 3 years.

 **Things to checkout:**